xipkit/xip-facebook/README.md

 A Facebook list is useful for displaying things like a news feed.
 You can find more info about Facebook lists [here](https://developers.facebook.com/docs/messenger-platform/send-messages/template/list).

-To generate a list via Stealth Facebook:
+To generate a list with this component:

 ```yaml
 - reply_type: list